giampaolo/psutil/docs/index.rst

         multiple threads running on different CPU cores.

      .. note::
-        the returned value is not split evenly between all CPUs cores.
+        the returned value is explcitly **not** split evenly between all CPUs cores (differently from :func:`psutil.cpu_percent()`).
         This means that a busy loop process running on a system with 2 CPU cores will be reported as having 100% CPU utilization instead of 50%.
-        This was done in order to be consistent with UNIX's "top" utility. taskmgr.exe on Windows, instead, will show 50%.
+        This was done in order to be consistent with UNIX's "top" utility and also to make it easier to identify processes hogging CPU resources (independently from the number of CPU cores).
+        It must be noted that in the example above taskmgr.exe on Windows will report 50% usage instead.
         To emulate Windows's taskmgr.exe behavior you can do:
-        ``p.cpu_percent() / psutil.cpu_count())``.
+        ``p.cpu_percent() / psutil.cpu_count()``.

      .. warning::
         the first time this method is called with interval = ``0.0`` or